<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=229461991482875&amp;ev=PageView&amp;noscript=1">

 2. Vendor Segmentation

 There is no one perfect way to segment vendors, choose a method that works for you.
-Key to this exercise is centralising your data into a spreadsheet or ideally, a dedicated vendor management solution.
-The latter will provide a secure repository that houses all your vendor agreements and additional information.
+The key to this exercise is centralising your data into a spreadsheet or ideally, a dedicated vendor management solution.
+The latter will provide a secure repository that houses all vendor agreements and additional information.

 Having all your vendor information in one place will allow you to create accurate segments more efficiently.
 Managing vendors doesn’t need to involve high levels of administration such as searching for agreements or chasing colleagues to understand a vendor's strategic importance.